vamsi4783/3D-Dance-Model-using-Vuforia-Augmented-Reality/README.md

 #
 4.Create your License Key by clicking on ->Develop -->Get LicenseKey
 #
-5.Create your Image Database by clicking on Target MAnager --> Add DataBase
+5.Create your Image Database by clicking on Target MAnager --> Add DataBase and click on download Database
 #
-6.Download and Projec in Unity 2019.3.0f1 LTS or Later
+6.Download and Open the Project in Unity 2019.3.0f1 LTS or Later
 #
 7.Import your database to your project
 #